openflighthpc/retype-documentation/Retype_Documentation/flight_solo/aws/setup_with_marketplace_compute.md

 ---
 order: 70
-label: Setting Up with AWS Marketplace
+label: (AWS) Setting Up a Compute Node
-icon: dot-fill
+icon: dot
 ---

 The Flight Solo image can also be found on AWS Marketplace.
 This allows for users of Amazon Web Services to get started without downloading anything.